ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 layout: learningpathall
 ---

+Arm has developed a suite of [Neoverse Reference Designs](https://developer.arm.com/Tools%20and%20Software/Neoverse%20Reference%20Design) compute sub-systems.
+They are supported by free-of-charge [Arm Ecosystem FVPs](https://developer.arm.com/downloads/-/arm-ecosystem-fvps), and complete [software stacks](https://gitlab.arm.com/infra-solutions) to illustrate how these systems boot to Linux.
+This learning path is based on the `Neoverse N2` Reference Design (`RD-N2`).

 ## Environment Setup

-We will follow the instructions to setup the environment from [this document](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html)
+Full instructions to setup the environment is given in [Setup the Neoverse Reference Design software stack workspace](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/common/setup-workspace.html).

+## Host Platform

+The host machine can be AArch64 or x86-64 with Ubuntu Linux 22.04.
+64GB of free disk space and 32GB of RAM is minimum requirement to sync and build the platform software stack.
+48GB of RAM is recommended.

-### Repo Tool
+### Install repo

 We will start by obtaining the repo tool to simplify the checkout of source code that spans multiple repositories.
-We will follow [these instructions](https://source.android.com/docs/setup/download#installing-repo)
+Additional instructions are available [here](https://source.android.com/docs/setup/download#installing-repo).

+### Repo tool

 First, let's refresh the list of available packages and install repo.
 ```bash { command_line="ubuntu@ip-10-0-0-164:~/src | 3-49" }